n3ts3nd/n3ts3nd.github.io/_posts/2020-10-25-What-Is-N3TS3ND.markdown

 I'll work on that another day, for now creating content on a regular schedule is the top priority, and not leaving this web page a barron waste land with only one optimistic initial post.

+A few ideas for my future posts :

+* Writing posts about my health tracker I'm writing in Python and Django.
+* Writing a post about looking into generating Youtube videos from Reddit content using Python